Classic Meatloaf

 What does it mean to mince?
 It means to chop very finely.
 Continue to chop until you get your onions, carrots, garlic, herbs, and so on quite small.
 This will allow them to blend into the meat mixture thoroughly and allow the meatloaf mixture to become homogeneous and hold together during the shaping, baking, slicing, and serving.

-The addition of eggs, ketchup, milk, and bread crumbs also forms a binder that holds everything together and keeps it moist and juicy as it cooks.
+The addition of eggs, ketchup, milk, and breadcrumbs also forms a binder that holds everything together and keeps it moist and juicy as it cooks.

 Cooked Meatloaf in a pan topped with ketchup.

-Best Pan for Baked Meatloaf
+The Best Pan for Baking Meatloaf

 You are looking for an exterior that is nicely glazed and lightly browned.
 The internal temperature of the meatloaf should read 160 degrees on an internal thermometer, whether a meat thermometer or an instant-read thermometer.
 The meatloaf should feel very firm when you press it lightly.
-The total cooking time for a meatloaf with two pounds of ground meat should be about 50 to 60 minutes.
+The total cooking time for a meatloaf with 2 pounds of ground meat should be about 50 to 60 minutes.

 Some of us who like meatloaf quite cooked and really enjoy that nice glazed, browned exterior — and a little more crustiness to the exterior — will go for the end pieces.
 Some of us prefer the juicy, large middle slices.
 Slices for everyone!

-Leftovers
+Leftovers and Storage

 And the next day — meatloaf sandwiches!
 I had an old friend who was a sophisticated cook but relished a good meatloaf sandwich above almost everything else.
 I think of him every time I make one.
 Yes, it’s the ultimate comfort food for some.
 But comfort does not mean boring.